 Longboard Stance to Generate Speed

 Your position and stance equally matter to gain a high pace on a longboard.
 You can keep this position in both normal rides and downhill rides.
-From the beginning to the end of the ride, your stance remains the same but you may need to change your position due to various situations.
+From the beginning to the end of the ride, your stance remains the same but you may need to change your position depending on the situations.
 The positioning of your body parts while generating pace is called tuck.
 Let’s see how does it work.

 Knees will be discussed first as they play a vital role during the fast longboard rides.
 Experienced riders always put most of their weight on their front knee while it is bent at an angle of 90 degrees.
-It is one of the easiest and most effective ways of bringing speed.
+It is one of the easiest and most effective ways to bring maximum speed to your ride.
 Moreover, your knee in the back will go against the calf in front.
 So, we can say that the back knee has an automated or natural location.

 Feet Positioning when riding faster: